Impa10r/impa10r.github.io/README.md

 # SwapMarket

 This is a fork of the official Boltz Web App served at [boltz.exchange](https://boltz.exchange/), which allows non-custodial swaps between different layers of Bitcoin.
-It adds the ability to list backend APIs in addition to Boltz's, so that a user can get a better deal.
+It adds the ability to list third parties' backend APIs in addition to Boltz's, so that a user can get a better deal.

 Any node can now run [boltz-backend](https://github.com/BoltzExchange/boltz-backend) and compete with Boltz at [SwapMarket](https://swapmarket.github.io).